 All programs and projects funded with CDBG or HOME funds will be required to submit quarterly reports.
 Reports will be provided by the Block Grant Program and may be submitted electronically.
-Annual on-site monitoring is conducted by staff for all open contracts.
+Annual on-site monitoring is conducted by staff for all open contracts for services and on-going housing programs.
+On-site monitoring is conducted at project completion for all other capital projects.
 A monitoring checklist is used by staff to review compliance with the requirements of the written agreement and federal regulations.
-Agencies will be contacted at the end of the program year to schedule the monitoring visit.
+Staff will be in regular contact with agencies to ensure all federal requirements are being met for the duration of the project.